ajasja/ajasja.github.io/_pages/about.md

 My lab combines the power of the Rosetta software suite with cutting-edge deep learning tools—including AlphaFold2, RFdiffusion, and ProteinMPNN—to engineer novel proteins with high precision.
 This hybrid approach lets us harness the binding specificity and modularity of coiled coils, alongside the structural diversity and robustness of *de novo* protein scaffolds.

-To make these advanced design strategies accessible, we've developed and released [Prosculpt](https://github.com/ajasja/prosculpt)—an open-source library for next-generation protein design.
+To make these advanced design strategies accessible, we've developed and released [Prosculpt](https://github.com/ajasja/prosculpt), an open-source library for next-generation protein design.

 For a full list of our research topics, please visit the [Research page](/research/).